DaniAffCH/Ransomware/README.md

 I'm not responsible of any malicious use of the tool.
 If you don't understand what is it don't download the ransomware.

 ### Dependencies
-To work the tool need OpenSSL to be installed properly (https://www.openssl.org/source/) to do it in debian/ubuntu:
+To work the tool need OpenSSL to be installed properly (https://www.openssl.org/source/)
+to do it in debian/ubuntu:
-`sudo apt-get install libssl-dev`
+`~$ sudo apt-get install libssl-dev`

 ### Using the tool
 - To encrypt a directory (and sub-directory)